rest-for-physics/framework/CONTRIBUTING.md

 with the result generated inside `TRestVersion.h` you may update the REST version by overwritting the `TRestVersion.h` found under `source/restcore/inc/`.

-Tags may be created (leading to an update of REST version) at any time.
-We reserve that for the main development branch, that will be at some point merged to master, and the only one that will be merged to master.

-All the development work shall be within individual branches.
-The development branches should be named after the version from which they are checked out. e.g. `v2.2.1_dev` or `v2.2.3_trackAnalysisNew`.
-Whenever the developer verifies himself that the modification is working, she can **make a merge request to the development branch, v2.2.11_dev**.
-Minor bug fixes, or non harming updates, such as adding new methods to a class may be added directly to the development branch.

-Steps to increase the version of REST in the development branch.
+Therefore the steps to increase the version of REST in the development branch.

 1. Execute the script "REST_v2/scripts/generateVersionHeader.py"
 2. Follow instructions shown in screen.
 3. Enter to the Gitlab website and document the changes on the **tags** section.
 4. Merge the development branch to master.

+Tags may be created (leading to an update of REST version) at any time.
+We reserve that for the main development branch, that will be at some point merged to master, and the *only one* that will be merged to master.

 ### Using the version number